Rez Ball: Plot

-The team continues having difficulties with coming together, losing nine in a row.
+The team continues having difficulties with coming together, losing nine games in a row.
 There is talk of people wanting Coach Hobbs off the team.
 Gloria showers more negativity on Jimmy, insisting the higher one rises, the harder they fall.
 She tells him she does not go to the matches to not see him lose.

 The team is taken by bus for a team-building exercise.
 They are tasked with working together to recover a herd of sheep.
 At first, although they find them, working individually does not work.
-So, Jimmy came up with a plan, they split into two organised groups and shepherd them into their corral.
+So, Jimmy came up with a plan, they split into two organized groups and shepherd them into their corral.

-Jimmy gets inspired, suggesting they communicate their plays in Navajo.
-He first gets Krista, his manager at work, to teach him a little as he never learned it.
+Jimmy is inspired by the team-building exercise, and suggests communicating their plays in Navajo.
+He first gets Krista, his manager at work, to teach him basic vocabulary in the language, as he never learned it.
 The team studies their newly-labeled plays on the bus to the next game, and they start a winning streak.
 After a 14-day streak, Chuska loses the district title, but still goes on to the state championship.

 Chuska is able to win their first three matches, making it to the final against the undefeated Santa Fe.
-They soon learn their rivals have learned Navajo, so they cannot use their language to advantage.
+They soon learn their rivals have learned Navajo, so they cannot use the language to their advantage.
 The Warriors catch their breath, then keep right on top of the Coyotes until the last few minutes.
 Santa Fe's team captain fouls Jimmy on a last second shot.
 Jimmy is given three free throws, hitting two of them to win the championship.

 Jimmy gets Krista as well as a dozen college offers.
 Coach Hobbs also gets a few job offers, but decides to stay on one more year.
 Gloria finally comes clean, facing up to her past ways and finally encourages her son.